Spicy Cilantro Margarita

 1-2 lime wedges

-1 small handfull cilantro
+1 small handful of cilantro microgreens

 Fill pint glass or shaker with ice and add all measured ingredients.
-Reserve a lime wedge and sprig of cilantro for garnish as desired.
+Reserve a lime wedge and sprig of cilantro microgreens for garnish as desired.

 Shake and pour over ice